IBM/packer-plugin-ibmcloud/CONTRIBUTING.md

 ## Communication

-Please feel free to connect at nhuralik@us.ibm.com.
+For any questions, please feel free to connect with us via email - nhuralik@us.ibm.com